devstardude/Burger-Blast/README.md

 ### 👨‍💻 Why I Made This App
 ---
 This App provides more interactivity to your Burger Order as you can see what and how much items you have added in your burger.<br/>
-It also shows updated Price with each item added and removed.
+It also shows updated Price with each item added and removed.<br/>
 I Believe this app has a lot of Potential and I will try to Update it with More Features.

 ### 📚 What I Learned while making this App